 Visitors to Bat-Tzion notice that we do not show a “cross”, neither do we talk about a cross, or a crucifixion, but instead use the terms “tree” and “execution”.
 Why?
-Simply put, Messiah Yeshua died on a tree.
-We have several scriptural witness that state very plainly that fact.
 Acts 5:30, Acts 10:39, Acts 13:29, I Peter 2:24 and Gal.
 3:13.
 In the first four references, the statement is very, very plain, “hanged on a tree,” “took him down from the tree,” “his own body on the tree,” and “hangs on a tree.”
 The Hebrew word is “etz.”
-The word cross is not used at all to speak of the method of Messiah’s execution, and neither is “crucifixion’.
-These words were written into later versions because of the “doctrine” that it was a roman “cross” on which Messiah hanged, and that the ‘symbol’ is the ‘crux’ of the faith.
-It was not.
-That is a violation of the scriptures.
-One must analyze all the scriptures concerning His execution in order to arrive at a conclusion.
-He died on a stake that was fastened to a tree on a hill in Yerushalayim.
-That tree was historically an olive tree, where sometimes three men would be fastened to three different stakes nailed to the same olive tree.
+He died on a stake that may have been fastened to a tree on a hill in Yerushalayim.
+That may have been an olive tree, where sometimes three men would be fastened to three different stakes nailed to the same olive tree.
 Olive trees are short, gnarly, huge-trunked trees.
 Messiah was nailed to the ‘stake’ he carried up the hill, and it was fastened horizontally to a tree.
 His feet were nailed to the tree itself.
 Five verses state plainly that he hanged on a tree.

+The symbol of a cross was not used by Yeshau’s Apostles, nor was it used within the first centuries of the faith.
 At the Battle of Milvian Bridge in 312, Constantine used a symbol and said “By this Sign Conquer.”
 That ‘sign’ was the symbol chi-roh, the symbol of Sol Invictus, the “inconquerable Sun” spanning the skies.
 It was transformed to a “cross”, and its many variations.
 The earliest symbol, in fact, of Greek believers was a “staurogram.”
-This will be better understood later.

 The first place where this word is used in context of the instrument of execution, deriving later into the use of the shape of the christian icon, is in Matthew 27:32 Of Simon the Cyrene, “him they compelled to bear His “stauros”.”
 Matthew uses this word in this context only two more times, in verses 40 and 42 of the same chapter.
 Mark uses this same word in this context in very similar verses, Matthew 27:32 Mark 15:21, 30, and 32.
 Luke uses it only once in this context, in 23:26.
 John uses it four times.
 “Bearing His “stauros” went forth,” 19:17, “put it on the “stauros” 19:19, “by the stauros of…” verse 25, and “remain upon the stauros” in verse 31.None of these clearly indicate that he hung on a “tau”, in the traditional sense.